 Summary of Admonition

-The poem begins with the speaker stating that one needs to “Watch carefully” as there are many groups which seek to control “you.”
+The poem begins with the speaker stating that one needs to “Watch carefully” as there are many groups that seek to control “you.”
 These people, who are never named, will do whatever they can to get influence over the lives of others.
 In an effort to avoid this outcome, one should never “Sign” something or commit to a “Slogan.”
 This will help avoid losing control over life.

 Additionally, one should care for their own “responsibilities,” even if they are distressing.
 There are always going to be those who wish to take control and they should be passed over and ignored.
 No one’s life is going to be perfect, and it shouldn’t be.
 The speaker concludes by giving the imperfection of a star as an example.